 Want to get even more bang for your cardio buck?
 Then try ‘fasted cardio’.
 This is simply cardio that you perform first thing in the morning – before you have even had breakfast.
 This way, you train before you have given your body any food and that means you’ll have low glycogen stores and low blood sugar.
 You’ll, therefore, be in a much more catabolic state and your body will have no choice but to use your fat for energy.
 Combined, these factors result in the much greater fat burn!

 One way to combine cardio and weightlifting is to finish a resistance training workout with a cardio ‘finisher’.
 A finisher is simply an intense burst of cardio exercise tacked onto the end of your weights work.
 This is enough to blast a few more calories and to ensure that you’ll use up all the juice left in the tank before you head home from the gym.

 HIIT usually means switching between different combinations of rest periods and intensive exercise.
 Normally, this follows a steady pattern but in fartlek training – which translated literally as ‘time play’ – you have more freedom to try different combinations.
 You can switch between more than two levels of exercise (sprinting, walking and jogging for example) and you can decide to mix and match them how and when you want to.

-MetCon stands for ‘metabolic conditioning’ and is essentially what you get when you combine a relatively basic form of resistance exercise with a high intensity approach.
-The idea is to train your metabolism as much as your muscles, which you accomplish by performing short and focussed bursts of exercise in a structure manner.
+MetCon stands for ‘metabolic conditioning’ and is essentially what you get when you combine a relatively basic form of resistance exercise with a high-intensity approach.
+The idea is to train your metabolism as much as your muscles, which you accomplish by performing short and focussed bursts of exercise in a structured manner.